Co-creating the Future of Leadership & Fast-tracking the Next Generation Innovators

-By 2025 - based on the 9 Pillars of the Global Prosperity Index, that currently ranks South Africa 68 out of 149 Countries surveyed
+By 2025 - based on the 12 Pillars of the Global Prosperity index that currently ranks South Africa 87th out of 167 Countries surveyed

-two and half years ago, I had no idea that the insights generated from the 100+ Future Leaders featured to date are holding the key to solving some of South Africa's biggest challenges - such as job creation, food security, nation-building and inclusive growth.
+two and half years ago, I had no idea that the insights generated from the almost 200 Leaders featured to date are holding the key to solving some of the world's biggest challenges - such as job creation, food security, nation-building and inclusive growth.

-from the Future Leaders throughout the four seasons, the time has now come to call for
+from the Leaders interviewed throughout the four seasons, the time has now come to call for

 The Inaugural Future Leader Summit

-that will see the 100+ Future Leaders compete for
+that will see the 200 Future & Current Leaders compete for

-in other words, the ONE Idea that has the potential to propel the country to the Next Level
+in other words, the ONE Idea that has the potential to propel the wellbeing of humanity to the Next Level

 (ranked by the Legatum Prosperity Index)